joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    i.
 Allow the user to easily read file names, and easily tell folders and files apart.

+   j.
+Let the user preview images without opening them (using thumbnails or an information screen).

 2. App should:

    a.
 Be easy to use.